May 6, 2026 | Buying

 Is a home that’s been sitting on the market worth buying?

 It can be.
 Especially for buyers who are clear-eyed about their budget and open to a property that isn’t the obvious crowd favourite.
-Getting into Roncesvalles, Parkdale, or Swansea is genuinely difficult right now if you are competing for the same homes as everyone else.
-A long-listed property can represent a real entry point, particularly for first-time buyers who know they may not land the perfect house but want to get into the West End and start building equity in a neighbourhood they believe in.
+Getting into Roncesvalles, Bloor West Village, or Swansea can still be difficult right now if you are competing for the same homes as everyone else.
+A long-listed property can represent a real entry point, particularly for first-time buyers or anyone who isn’t scared of a renovation and knows they may not land the perfect home on the first try.
+Getting into the West End and starting to build equity in a neighbourhood you believe in is a legitimate strategy.
+It has worked for a lot of people.
+The perfect house is rarely the one that makes you wealthy.
+The right neighbourhood, bought at the right moment, usually does.

 The key is doing your research.
 Stale listings often come with less information upfront.
 There may not be a pre-list home inspection.
 The general info about the property may be thin.
 That means the due diligence burden sits more heavily on the buyer’s side, and that is not something to skip.
 It means asking more questions, looking more carefully, and commissioning your own inspection before making a move.
 The opportunity is real, but it comes with homework.

-We have walked through plenty of long-listed homes in Bloor West Village, High Park, The Junction, and across the West End that turned out to be genuinely good properties with straightforward explanations for why they sat.
+We have walked through plenty of long-listed homes across the West End that turned out to be genuinely good properties with straightforward explanations for why they sat unsold.
 We have also walked through homes where it became clear within minutes why nobody had bought it.
 Knowing which situation you are in requires experience, honest eyes, and a willingness to ask uncomfortable questions of the listing agent.

 If you want to sharpen your eye before viewing a property that has been sitting, our post on red flag signs to watch for during a house hunt is a good place to start.